stephankramer/assess/README.rst

-Asses
+Assess
 =================================================================
 Analytical Solutions for the Stokes Equations in Spherical Shells
 -----------------------------------------------------------------

 Assess is a python package that implements a number of analytical solutions to the Stokes equations in cylindrical and spherical shell domains.
+The eight different cases are described in `link to gmd-paper <https://assess.readthedocs.io>`_.

 Installation
 ============